-Second, competitive aggregation requires the DERA to offer more attractive pricing than the regulated utility.
-Note that DERA's customers are interested in not only the cost-benefit tradeoff but also the pricing rule stability.
-Examples of unstable pricing are two-part pricing from Griddy \cite{Griddy} and Amber \cite{Amber} defined by the wholesale spot price and a connection charge.
-Although Griddy's aggregation is competitive to regulated utility tariffs, its customers face a 100-fold price increase during the extreme winter event of Uri in 2021.
+Second, competitive aggregation requires the DERA to offer more attractive pricing to its customers than the regulated tariff and shield them from the volatility of wholesale market prices.
+Examples of unstable pricing are two-part tariffs from Griddy \cite{Griddy} and Amber \cite{Amber} defined by the wholesale spot price and a connection charge.
+Although Griddy’s aggregation offered competitive pricing compared to regulated utility tariffs, its customers experienced a 100-fold price surge during the extreme winter storm Uri in 2021.

-\subsection{Related work}
+\subsection{Related Work}